cbeck88/spirit-po/README.md

 already support having multiple textdomains for a project, and giving progress reports for each one.
 That is, I think this is primarily done for convenience of translators rather than programmers.)

 If you do need multiple textdomains, I recommend that you throw together your own mechanism for this.
-For instance, if you are already using textdomains and libintl and want to switch to `spirit_po`, you can have a global `std::map<std::string, spirit_po::catalog>`.
-You can provide a function like `dcgettext` which dereferences this map at the correct text domain, or manage the current textdomain yourself.
+For instance, if you are already using textdomains and `libintl` and want to switch to `spirit_po`, you can have a global `std::map<std::string, spirit_po::catalog>`.
+You can provide a function like `dcgettext` which dereferences this map at the correct textdomain, or manage the textdomain in a global variable yourself, or both.
 Coding this up is straightforward.

 If your program has multiple threads, you can have one such map for each thread, and put it in thread-local storage.
 Or it may be that your main thread needs multiple textdomains, but the other threads each use at most one textdomain, which would make things simpler.
 You could then pass each one a catalog object when it starts up, or whatever.

 Basically, I don't want to make such architectural decisions for you. `spirit_po` is focused just on parsing po-files and handling the queries, I don't want to force you to use global variables or broken filesystem functions.
-So we don't completely reproduce the `libintl` interface.
+So, we don't completely reproduce the `libintl` interface.

 In the interest of being flexible, `spirit_po` also allows you to merge compatible catalogs together into one master catalog.
 This is an alternate approach -- if the translation team wants to have multiple textdomains for their convenience, it doesn't mean the programmers have to think about multiple textdomains all the time as